nahueldsanchez/dvd_brownie/Readme.md

 playing with Brownie, a Python-based development framework for the EVM created by [Ben Hauser (iamdefinitelyhuman)](https://github.com/eth-brownie/brownie)

 I "ported" Martin's exercises to Brownie.
-This allowed me to solve them (so far 1 to 5), while at the same time learning about Brownie and its inner workings.
+This allowed me to solve them, while at the same time learning about Brownie and its inner workings.

 You can use this repository to solve the following challenges: